darrelljones13/phase_0_unit_1/week_1/2_set_up_repo/my_reflection.md

 * Describe what open source means
 *   Open source means that any user can (depending on the license) edit, share, modify the source code of software.
 * What do you think about Open Source?
 Does it make you nervous or protective?
 Does it feel like utopia?
 *   Philosophically, I love the idea of open source.
 A cost-free, collaboration of programmers curating the digital world is very exciting.
-What makes me uneasy is there are malicious people out there that case use the concept of open source for identity theft, malware, adware, etc.
+What makes me uneasy is there are malicious people out there that use the concept of open source for identity theft, malware, adware, etc.
 * Assess the importance of using licenses
 *   Open source licenses are vital because they (in different ways) protect the creator and the work while maintaining the core tenets of the open source concept.
 Having a clear understanding of the different licenses produces informed programmers who know exactly what their rights are.
 * What concepts were solidified in the challenge?
 Did you have any "aha" moments?
 What did you struggle with?